tomit4/Auther/README.md

 ### Introduction

 This simple project is simply an experimentation in how Vue-Router's Page Routing Logic, Brevo's Transacitonal Email API, and also NGINX interact.
+The plan is to eventually expand this out as a scaffolding for a project incorporating login via logic involving jwt, trasac email, redis caching, and db storage via mariadb.

 #### The Why